bespinian/blog/content/posts/git-the-important-parts/index.md

 Next, we will look at another branching strategy called “GitHub Flow”.
 In contrast to Gitflow, it only contains a single main branch (mostly called `master` or `main`) which everything branches off.
 The main branch is used as the working tree to branch feature branches off.
 The releasing of software is also done on that single branch.
 This enforces a strictly linear development process because one can only go forward and not cherry-pick specific changes from one branch to another.

 While this may be seen as a restriction by some developers, it can also be a great advantage because it makes it clearer what is released where and which sets of features belong together and into a release.
 People can view at a glance what features are included in which release and know how the individual releases differ.
-This makes the workflow simpler and less error-prone but also a bit less flexible.
+This makes the workflow simpler and less error-prone, but also a bit less flexible.
 It is therefore more suited for smaller, more agile teams and projects.

 ### Merging

 ![](./merge.png)

-Next we want to look at how we can bring changes from one branch to another.
-In Git there are two main ways of doing so: merging and rebasing.
+Next, we want to look at how we can bring changes from one branch to another.
+In Git, there are two main ways of doing so: merging and rebasing.
 For both of them we can start with the following example setup which you see in the top half of the picture.
-Let’s assume that we have a branch named `master` and a branch named `topic` which branches off from `master` at a certain commit E and makes commits A, B and C on top of E. In the meantime the `master` branch has also evolved further from commit E with commits F and G. Now let’s assume that we want to bring the changes from `topic` back to `master`.
+Let’s assume that we have a branch named `master` and a branch named `topic` which branches off from `master` at a certain commit E and makes commits A, B and C on top of E. Meanwhile the `master` branch has also evolved further from commit E with commits F and G. Now let’s assume that we want to bring the changes from `topic` back to `master`.

 If we do this using the mechanism of merging, then all changes from the `topic` branch are integrated into the `master` branch in a single new commit H. This new commit is commonly referred to as the merge commit.
-In the best case the commits F and G which have happened on the `master` branch in the meantime have only touched parts of files which are not overlapping any parts of the files that were touched in the commits A, B and C on the `topic` branch.
+In the best case, the commits F and G which have happened on the `master` branch in the meantime have only touched parts of files which are not overlapping any parts of the files that were touched in the commits A, B and C on the `topic` branch.
 In this case, the merge is executed automatically by Git.
-In the worst case however, the commits on the `topic` branch have touched parts in files which were also touched by the commits on the `master` branch.
+In the worst case, however, the commits on the `topic` branch have touched parts in files which were also touched by the commits on the `master` branch.
 This is the dreaded merge conflict.
 In this case, the person who is performing the merge is prompted to manually merge the changes in the conflicted files.

 Merge conflicts are how Git resolves the fundamental problem of several people concurrently working on the same set of files.
 It is fairly normal that they happen occasionally.
 However, if you have frequent merge conflicts in your project, this usually indicates that something is not right.
-Either your team might be trying to implement things which somehow contradict each other or parts of your architecture are overloaded because every change needs to touch them or people are not communicating well on who is doing what at which point in time.
+Either your team might be trying to implement things which somehow contradict each other or parts of your architecture are overloaded because every change needs to touch them or people are not communicating well on who is doing what at which time.
 So, it’s always a good idea to reflect why a particular merge conflict is happening.

-Merging has the following properties to keep in mind when comparing it to rebasing: It is very explicit with respect to who performed a merge operation at what point in time.
-Since a merge is not rewriting any commit history, but only adding one new commit to the target branch, it is also safer to use on branches where lots of people are making concurrent changes.
+Merging has the following properties to keep in mind when comparing it to rebasing: It is very explicit regarding who performed a merge operation at what time.
+Since a merge is not rewriting any commit history, but only adding one new commit to the target branch, it is also safer to use on branches where many people are making concurrent changes.

 ### Rebasing

 ![](./rebase.png)

 The other way of bringing changes from the `topic` branch back to `master` is using the mechanism of rebasing.
-Let’s use the same example setting as before which you can see in the top half of the picture.
+Let’s use the same example setting as before, which you can see in the top half of the picture.
 Rebasing the `topic` branch on the `master` branch means that we replay all commits from the `master` branch on the `topic` branch.
-In the case of our example this would mean applying commit F on the `topic` branch and then applying commit G. As we replay each individual commit, merging can either be done by Git automatically or a conflict arises which has to be resolved by a human.
-The end result of rebasing the `topic` branch on the `master` branch is that the `topic` branch now contains the commits F and G plus the commits A, B and C potentially modified during merge conflict resolution, which is why we call them A’, B’ and C’ in the picture.
+In the case of our example, this would mean applying commit F on the `topic` branch and then applying commit G. As we replay each individual commit, merging can either be done by Git automatically or a conflict arises which has to be resolved by a human.
+The result of rebasing the `topic` branch on the `master` branch is that the `topic` branch now contains the commits F and G plus the commits A, B and C potentially modified during merge conflict resolution, which is why we call them A’, B’ and C’ in the picture.

-Rebasing has the following advantages: Since the commits from the source branch are sequentially reapplied to the target branch the resulting commit history becomes a lot cleaner and easier for humans to read and understand.
+Rebasing has the following advantages: Since the commits from the source branch are sequentially reapplied to the target branch, the resulting commit history becomes a lot cleaner and easier for humans to read and understand.
 When rebasing, there are no merge commits cluttering up your history talking about branches that no longer exist.

 ## Pull requests